 7. Of the total acres operated, how many acres are considered cropland, including land in hay, summer fallow, idle cropland, cropland used for pasture and cropland in government programs?
 (Including land in the Conservation Reserve Program (CRP) and in the Wetland Reserve Program (WRP)) Acres 802 Of the total acres operated, how many acres are in the Conservation Reserve Program (CRP) or in the Wetland Reserve Program (WRP)?
-911 cropiand, woodiand, pastureland, wasteland, and government program land.
-2. On June 1, how many acres did this operation: Acres a.
-Own? + 901 b.
+911 cropland, woodland, pastureland, wasteland, and government program land. - 2.
+On June 1, how many acres did this operation: Acres 901 a.
+Own?+ b.
 Rent or Lease from Others, or use Rent Free?
-(Exclude Federal, State and other types of land 902 rented or leased on an AUM basis, BLM and Forest Service.)+ , , , , , , , , , , , , , , , , , , , , 905 c.
-Rent or Lease to Others? • 3.
-[Calculate item 2a + 2b - 2c] Then the total acres operated on June 1 was 900 • • a.
+(Exclude Federal, State and other types of land rented or leased on an AUM basis, BLM and Forest Service.) + 902 c.
+Rent or Lease to Others?
+905 3.
+[Calculate item 2a + 2b - 2c] Then the total acres operated on June 1 was 900 a.
 Does this include the farmstead, all cropland, woodland, pastureland, wasteland, and government program land? ☐ Yes - [Continue.] ☐ No - [Make corrections, then continue.]
 4. On June 1, 2021, did this operation pay on a per-head or animal unit month (AUM) basis for livestock to graze on any land (private, Federal, State, Indian Reservation, etc.)?
 Yes - [Enter code 1 and continue.]
-No - [Enter code 3, then go to item 6.] ] Acres How many acres did this operation use on a fee-per-head or animal unit month (AUM) basis?
+No - [Enter code 3, then go to item 6.]
+Acres How many acres did this operation use on a fee-per-head or animal unit month (AUM) basis?
 (Include private, Federal, State, railroad, Public School District or Indian Reservation Land.)
-904 Enumerator Action - Compare total acres operated and total tract acres in Section D. If total acres operat ed are: ☐ Less than Tract Acres? ☐ Equal to Tract Acres? ☐ More than Tract Acres? ☐ More than Tract Acres?
+904 6.
+Enumerator Action - Compare total acres operated and total tract acres in Section D. If total acres opera ited are: □ Less than Tract Acres? □ Equal to Tract Acres? □ More than Tract Acres? □ More than Tract Acres?
 Make corrections to tract or total acres.
 Verify tract and total acreage.
 Make corrections if needed.
 Continue.
 No action needed.
 Acres 7.
-Of the total acres operated, how many acres are considered cropland, including land in hay, 802 summer fallow, idle cropland, cropland used for pasture and cropland in government programs?
-(Including land in the Conservation Reserve Program (CRP) and in the Wetland Reserve Program (WRP)) o.
-Of the total deleg operated, now many deleg are in the confect validit resource in ogram (orth ) of in the 911 Wetland Reserve Program (WRP)? •
+Of the total acres operated, how many acres are considered cropland, including land in hay, summer fallow, idle cropland, cropland used for pasture and cropland in government programs?
+(Including land in the Conservation Reserve Program (CRP) and in the Wetland Reserve Program (WRP)) 802 Of the total acres operated, how many acres are in the Conservation Reserve Program (CRP) or in the Wetland Reserve Program (WRP)?
+911